oussema286/fordead_package/docs/Tutorials/Validation/02_extract_reflectance.md

 # <div align="center"> Extraction of reflectance from Sentinel-2 data </div>

-In this step, we can use the vector file created in the previous step to extract reflectance from Sentinel-2 data.
+The vector file created in the previous step is used to extract reflectance from Sentinel-2 data.

 ##### Running this step using a script

-To extract the reflectance :
-- Add the parameter `overwrite = True` to the obs_to_s2_grid function or comment it out so there is no conflict with the result of the previous step
-- run the following instructions :
+Run the following instructions to extract reflectance corresponding to datapoints saved in **preprocessed_obs_path** from Sentinel-2 time series.
+First make sure that the directory defined in the **export_path** variable exists.

 ```python
 from fordead.validation.extract_reflectance import extract_reflectance